Choose a Village. Change Everything.

 When you fund a well that serves a village of hundreds today, you're not just helping one generation.
 You're transforming lives for approximately 75 years.
 Think about it: the babies born on the day your well is completed will grow up, raise their own children, and live to see their grandchildren, maybe even great-grandchildren, drawing clean water from that same well.
 Over three generations, hundreds of families—and the generations they raise—will be served by your single gift.
 The well you fund in 2025 will still be providing safe water in 2100, creating a permanent solution to water poverty and a legacy that continues blessing the community long into the future.

-Focus on Malawi
+Focus on Rural Malawi

 Malawi is one of the world's most underserved nations for clean water infrastructure—and that's exactly why we focus here.
 This landlocked nation of 22 million ranks among the world's least developed countries, with 71% living in poverty and per capita income of just $622.
 Millions still walk kilometers daily for contaminated water from shallow wells shared with livestock.
-By concentrating our efforts in Malawi, we make the greatest impact where need is most acute.
+By concentrating our efforts in rural Malawi, we make the greatest impact where need is most acute.

 Watch Your Impact in Real-Time